Kolbjørn Saether: Special Design Features

 The design program asked for 8 office floors with a column-free area around a compact center core below 48 apartment floors.
 Due to the narrow tower, it was necessary to provide three lines of "couple" shear walls to maintain acceptable stiffness.
 The shear walls, however, could not be permitted within the 8 commercial floors at the lower level of the tower where only the shaft could be accommodated.
 By modifying the "coupled-shear wall" design, it was possible to determine the effect of the "outriggers," resulting in a moment diagram for the shear wall, center core.
 These moments were readily handled by the shear wall system.
 The slabs were designed as a combination of oneway-banded design post-tensioned slabs.
 The architectural layout did not lend itself to a straight and disciplined column layout.
-This, however, was easily overcome by deflecting the banded-tendon runs in the traverse direction laterally to correspond to the column layout.
+This, however, was overcome by deflecting the banded-tendon runs in the traverse direction laterally to correspond to the column layout.
 The longitudinal tendons were generally uniformly spaced except where they had to be deflected laterally around slab openings and mechanical obstructions.

 Advantages of Post-Tensioned Concrete

 Whereas the selection of post-tensioning was a natural choice for the 10-story parking garage, the decision to use post-tensioned design for the tower was based upon a number of circumstances.
 The need for a column-free floor plan for the 8 commercial floors at the lower level of the tower, plus the need to place concrete shear walls on the dividing lines between the apartments, pushed the layout toward long-span designs with the typical spans in the order of 27'6".
-With weigh at a premium, only with post-tensioned design was it possible to achieve these spans with a 7" thick slab.
+With weight at a premium, only with post-tensioned design was it possible to achieve these spans with a 7" thick slab.

 In order to allow casting of two floors each week, three days per floor, a slight upgrading of the concrete design strength was necessary, from fc'=4000 psi to 4600 psi.
 On the other hand, with improved concrete strength, and relatively low shear stresses, it was possible to show that the post-tensioning greatly reduced the need for shoring and re-shoring, which allowed the finishing work to closely follow the casting of the concrete frame.

 The more subtle advantage of post-tensioned construction is the resulting flatness of the slabs, making it easier for the finishing trades to install drywalls, shower bases, bathtubs and tiles, kitchen cabinets, and to align trims and moldings.
 Also, the crack-free exterior spandrel system is to a great extent to be credited to the compression introduced by the pre-stressing tendons.